theharshitcode/react-toolbox/components/avatar/readme.md

 # Avatar

-Avatars can be used to represent people.
-This offer users the ability to personalize their avatar or provide delightful defaults.
-When used with a specific logo, avatars can also be used to represent brand.
+Avatars are used to represent individuals or brands.
+They allow users to personalize their own image or display a default one.
+When paired with a specific logo, avatars can also represent a brand identity in your application.

 <!-- example -->
 ```jsx